XiangHerry/ShooterProject/README.md

 # ShooterProject
-It is a C language game project
+This is a C language game project